Saturday, August 16, 2025

 Andross also attacks with SITH LIGHTNING~!

 Defeat him, and he very temporarily changes into this creepy goblin-head form.
 He'll launch a few attacks, but before long, he explodes.
-In the highest "difficulty" tier of the game, he'll turn into a disembodied brain at this point and give you a real final battle.
-I've beaten him in that form as well, in the past, and the main thing I vaguely remember about it is that it was a very drawn-out battle that consisted mostly of me constantly turning around to try and target him.
+In the highest "difficulty" tier of the game, he'll turn into a disembodied brain at this point for the last phase of the fight.

 Our heroes do more running, as the sun sets behind them.
 Why are they in such a hurry?
 Because they'll miss the victory party.
 Why their planet would have a victory party without the squad that rescued it is beyond me.